Pterygotrigla multiocellata: Description

 Pterygotrigla multiocellata has a large, triangular head with no spines around the eye but with a nasal spine and a short spine on the operculum and a long spine on the nape.
-The spines on the rostrum are robust but short there is an forward pointing, or antrorse, rostral spine, as well as a long cleithral spine.
+The spines on the rostrum are robust but short there is a forward pointing, or antrorse, rostral spine, as well as a long cleithral spine.
 There are 10 bucklers, bony flat plates, along the base of the first dorsal fin with the first buckler extending to the front of the first spine.
 The overall colour is red with no black spots.
 The first dorsal fin has 7 or 8 spines and the second has between 10 and 12 soft rays while the anal fin has 11 to 13 soft rays.
 This species has attained a maximum published standard length of 24.1 cm.

 Distribution and habitat

 Pterygotrigla multiocellata is found in the Southeastern Indian Ocean and West Pacific where it occurs in Japan, Saipan and eastern and western tropical Australia.
 It has also been recorded in Korea.
 This is a rare species of deep waters at depths between 178 and 379 m.